openstax/napkin-notes/phil/cnx-routes.md

 A Resource is typically an image that is included as part of a [Page](#page).
 It is referenced in a [Page](#page) as `<img src="../resources/${SHA}/${OPTIONAL_FRIENDLY_NAME}">` in the HTML contents.

 It is identified by a hash of its contents and may contain an optional filename.

+A consequence of using a hash is that Resources are replaced but never changed.

 Examples: